Mathics3/mathics-threejs-backend/README.md

 ```

 Finally, look at a file that you want to see rendered, e.g. http://127.0.0.1:8080/examples/test/cone.html

+For installing the development version from GitHub, see the [documentation](https://mathics3.github.io/mathics-threejs-backend/documentation).

 ## Documentation and examples
 You can see the documentation and more live examples [here](https://mathics3.github.io/mathics-threejs-backend).